Capo80/VaultFS/docs/Implemention details of the protections.md

 2. Umount protection, the filesystem should be detached only on system shutdown;
 3. Underlaying block device protection, the user should not be able to interact with the underlying block device after the system is mounted;

-Protection 2 and 3 can be activated/deactivated with syscalls by using a single unique, secure password (multiple password are also a consideration).
+Protection 2 can be activated/deactivated with syscalls by using a single unique, secure password.

 All protections are active by default at Filesystem Mounting.